lazerwalker/cortado/README.md

 The icons and photos that appear in this app are all licensed under a Creative Commons By-Attribution license.
 For licensing information and attribution for a given art asset, check out the "Image Attribution" section of the app (accessible from the settings page of the app itself, or from within `SettingsViewController.storyboard` in Xcode).

-While it's not legally forbidden by the licensing terms, please do not simply submit your own version of Cortado to the App Store.
-Don't be a jerk.
+Although technically allowed by the licensing terms, please do not simply submit your own version of Cortado to the App Store.

+## A Plea

+Releasing Cortado under such a liberal license is an experiment.
+I'm putting a lot of trust in you.
+Please don't abuse that trust.
+If you use Cortado, please buy a copy rather than simply compiling it from source.
+If you want to build your own software based off of my code, please make it meaningfully different rather than just a Cortado clone.
+You're all wonderful people, and I know I don't even need to be saying any of this.

 ## Contact